Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children/teens are using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
+When your child/teen is using the self-management tools you’ve taught them, a short, specific call out is all that’s needed.
 “I noticed when you got frustrated with your homework, you moved away and took some deep breaths.
 Yes!
 Excellent.”

 - Build in celebrations like game night, watching movies or shows together, or a favorite dinner.
-Include hugs in your repertoire of ways to appreciate one another.
+Include hugs as ways to appreciate one another.

 Engaging in these five steps is an investment that builds your skills as an effective parent to use on many other issues and builds important skills that will last a lifetime for your child/teen.
 Throughout this tool, there are opportunities for children/teens to become more self-aware, to deepen their social awareness, to exercise their self-management skills, to work on their relationship skills, and to demonstrate and practice responsible decision making.